a-real-ai/pywinassistant/README.md

 ---

 ### **Development Notes:**
 PyWinAssistant is limited to model's intelligence and time to inference.
-New advancements on LLM's are required to reach for a complete Artificial General Intelligence system with conscious Artificial Narrow Intelligences managing it.
+New advancements on LLM's are required to reach for a complete Artificial General Intelligence system with Artificial Narrow Intelligences managing it.
 The system's autonomous task decomposition leverages **native semantic differentials** rather than visual changes, visual changes can be optionally activated for real-time image corruption analysis in GUI/Screen.
 Long-term memory and self-learning mechanisms were designed to evolve **symbolic state representations**, and can be also represented into visual patterns, aligning with AGI development.